NEW MANHATTAN BEACH MAYOR ENDORSEMENT- PORTIA COHEN!

 OTHER PLATFORM ISSUES I WANT TO DISCUSS:

-- Downtowner 2.0- This was an intriguing program which could relieve a lot of pressure for traffic and parking in impacted areas of the City- both on the westside and eastside.
-Let's reexamine a way to make this economically feasible.
+Ocean Express and Downtowner- These were intriguing programs which could relieve a lot of pressure for traffic and parking in impacted areas of the City- both on the westside and eastside.
+The Ocean Express collected visitors from the hotels near LAX and dropped them off in several locations in downtown to shop, eat and enjoy the ocean.
+Let's reexamine a way to make these services economically feasible and bring traffic-free visitors to our Downtown.

 I strongly encourage you to reach out to me with your ideas on maintaining and improving life in Manhattan Beach.